akeda2/randrn/README.md

 - Modyfied date and time
 - Counting from 0001 to 9999, sorted by modyfied date/time
 - 16 alphanumerical random characters
-- Original suffix or one by your choice
+- Original extension or one by your choice

 #### Example:
 ```